La Vraie-Croix

 La Vraie-Croix ([la vʁɛ kʁwa]; Langroez) is a commune in the Morbihan department in Brittany in north-western France.
 Its inhabitants are called Langroëziens after the Breton name for the commune.

-Geography

-Located in the countryside at the edge of the Lanvaux heathland, La Vraie-Croix is a hilly area with many footpaths which offer attractive views.

 History

 The name La Vraie-Croix (The True Cross) comes from a knight of the Hospitaller Order of St. John of Jerusalem who, returning from a crusade, carried with a fragment of the True Cross.
 He stopped in the town during this journey.
 He returned the next day and saw that the fragment had disappeared.
 The piece was subsequently found in a crow's nest on top of a hawthorn bush.

 The townspeople removed it, but the next day the fragment was back in the crow's nest.
 They saw it was a sign, and the people decided to build a chapel at the site of the tree to house the relic.

 Demographics

-Sites and monuments

-The small village church to this day houses a reliquary which contains a piece of the True Cross.

 Green spaces

 La Vraie-Croix is renowned for its floral decoration which is organised by the people of the village and which has won numerous awards.
 Indeed, this county has received a national award several times, as well as a European first prize.
 For many years the village has achieved a rating of four flowers (the maximum possible) and the grand prize in the Concours des villes et villages fleuris (Cities and villages in bloom competition).